High Hemoglobin Levels

 Enlarged Spleen: A condition called splenomegaly, characterized by an enlarged spleen due to an increased number of red blood cells, can occur in response to high hemoglobin levels.

-Joint Pain: The thicker blood associated with high hemoglobin levels may lead to joint pain, particularly in areas where blood vessels are narrower.
+Joint Pain: The thicker blood associated with high hemoglobin may lead to joint pain, particularly in areas where blood vessels are narrower.

 Cognitive Impairment: Reduced blood flow to the brain can lead to difficulties in concentration, memory issues, and cognitive impairment.